wttech/TestWarez2016/README.md

 #### Running suite

-Now you are ready to run your first suite to check if instance is running properly.
-To do it, create `aet-test` directory.
+Now you are ready to run your first suite to check if the instance is running properly.
+To do it, create the `aet-test` directory.
-Inside directory create two files `pom.xml` and `suite.xml` with content defined below:
+Inside the directory create two files `pom.xml` and `suite.xml` with the content defined below:

 **pom.xml**
 ```xml